-Our children must be looked at as whole human beings.
-Their academic knowledge must be met with virtues that will help our children be successful citizens.
-Veritas Classical Academy's strategic instruction is the product that we deliver to our children to help create people who ask questions, love learning, and think independently throughout their lives.
 Wisdom comes to those who have the confidence to be wrong and the strength and humility to learn what is right.
-Desiring knowledge based in truth creates a thirst for understanding.
-By allowing our students to study, debate, and investigate rich concepts, Veritas Classical Academy students will be taught how to think, not what to think.
-This will, in turn, make them employable in any area after high school and will give them a foundation of personal truth that brings life well lived.
+Desiring knowledge based on truth creates a thirst for understanding.
+By allowing our students to study, debate, and investigate rich concepts, Veritas Classical Academy students will be taught "how to think," not "what to think."
+This will give them a foundation of personal truth that fosters a life well lived.